Manual

 Smearing

 If required, MONSA smears the theoretical curves using the resolution function introduced by J. Skov Pedersen et al. (1990), J. Appl.
 Cryst., 23, 321.
 Several subroutines for data smearing are provided by J. Skov Pedersen and modified for the use in MONSA.
-The resolution file must have the following format (the numbers describe a setting at RISOE SANS instrument):

 Row Value Description